 Unnoticed by most, a quiet revolution is happening in the emerging field of psycho-immunology.
-This cross-discipline approach has all the earmarks of a disruptive technology - it promises to be fast, effective, simple, inexpensive, and without costly technology.
-It works on both chronic and acute illnesses in many people, and is also useful for discovering the causes of diseases of unknown etiology.
+Developments in this cross-discipline field have all the earmarks of a disruptive technology - their applications promise to be fast, effective, simple, inexpensive, and without costly technology, and work on both chronic and acute illnesses in many people.
+These new approaches are also effective in discovering the causes of diseases of unknown etiology.

 We’ll also be talking about the nature of breakthrough research, and the ways and difficulties in moving this new area of research into academia, mainstream medicine, and widespread use.

 We have an information pdf for this symposium here for you and your colleagues.
 You can also read about our approach to psycho-immunology and psychobiology on this website, but we encourage anyone in this rapidly changing field to share their own viewpoints and experiences, whatever they may be.